Myanmar's Suu Kyi vows to call shots after election landslide

 Still, analysts say a period of uncertainty may be looming for former Burma because it is not clear if Suu Kyi and the generals will be able to share power easily.

-Sunday's vote was Myanmar's first general election since the military ceded power to a quasi-civilian government in 2011, ushering in reforms and opening up to foreign investors.
+Sunday's vote was the Southeast Asian nation's first general election since the military ceded power to a quasi-civilian government in 2011, ushering in reforms and opening up to foreign investors.

 Money from abroad flowed in quickly as sanctions were eased.
 Foreign direct investment stood at $8 billion in fiscal 2014/15, more than five times the flows recorded just two years earlier.